 Instructions

-- In a large mixing bowl, combine protein powder, nut butter, honey, flax seed, and rolled oats.
+- In a large mixing bowl, combine protein powder, nut butter, sweetener, flax seed, coconut oil, and rolled oats.
 Mix until fully combined.
-Mixture should appear crumbly but hold together when squeezed.
+Mixture should appear crumbly but hold together when squeezed.⅓ cup Why protein powder, 3 tablespoons Ground flax seed, ⅓ cup Sugar free maple syrup, 1 ½ cup Nut butter, ⅓ cup Rolled oats, 1 tablespoon Coconut oil, melted

 - Line an 8x8 inch (20cmx20cm) pan with baking/parchment paper.
 Pour nut butter mixture into prepared pan and press down firmly with your hands.

 - Melt chocolate chips and coconut oil in a microwave safe bowl.
-Drizzle melted chocolate over the top of the bars and sprinkle with sliced almonds.
+Drizzle melted chocolate over the top of the bars and sprinkle with sliced almonds.½ cup Sugar free dark chocolate chips, ¼ cup Slivered almonds

 - Refrigerate for at least one hour before slicing into 8 bars.
 Store in an airtight container in the fridge.